Alex Call Preview, Player Props: Nationals vs. Blue Jays

-On Monday, Alex Call (.357 slugging percentage in past 10 games, including one home run) and the Washington Nationals play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+On Tuesday, Alex Call (.400 slugging percentage in past 10 games, including one home run) and the Washington Nationals face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
 First pitch is at 7:07 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Marlins.
+He had a hitless performance in his most recent game (0-for-2) against the Blue Jays.

 Alex Call Game Info & Props vs. the Blue Jays